Bortus-AI/Universal-S3-File-Version-Pruner/README.md

 ### Example Usage

-Here's an example of running the script in interactive mode with a dry run:
+An example of the script running in interactive mode with a dry run:

 ```sh
 debian@vps-xxx:~$ ./s3prune.sh